Skip to main content

 Regex: \s{2,}

-The curly brackets signify how many times the previous token, in our case the whitespace, is repeated.
-The lower limit is two times; there is no upper limit.
+The curly brackets signify how many repetitions of the previous character we're looking for, in our case, the whitespace.
+The lower limit is two times, and there is no upper limit.
 When this check is applied to the translation text, the following can happen:

 • An error will be returned if the translation text contains two or more consecutive whitespaces somewhere in the string (beginning, middle, end).